 Mayor Rosalynn Bliss became the City of Grand Rapids’ first female Mayor when she took office on January 1, 2016.
+She was re-elected for a second term in November 2019.
 She previously served as a Second Ward City Commissioner for 10 years.

-Mayor Bliss also is an adjunct professor at Grand Valley State University's School of Social Work.
+Mayor Bliss also is serving as the Frederik Meijer Endowed Chair in Entrepreneurship and Innovation in Grand Valley's Frederik Meijer Honors College.
 She earned bachelor’s degrees in psychology and criminal justice from the University of South Alabama and a master’s in social work from Michigan State University.

 Mayor Bliss is an active member of the community.
-She is Past President of the Michigan Municipal League and currently serves on the boards of the Downtown Development Authority, Experience Grand Rapids, Convention Arena Authority, Mayors Innovation Project Steering Committee, Urban Core Mayors, Future State Advisory Committee, Economic Club and Interurban Transit Partnership.
+She is Past President of the Michigan Municipal League and currently serves on the boards of the Downtown Development Authority, Experience Grand Rapids, Convention Arena Authority, Friends of Grand Rapids Parks, Grand Rapids Promise Zone Authority, Housing Security Initiative, National League of Cities Council on Youth, Education, and Families, Urban Core Mayors, Economic Club and Interurban Transit Partnership.